NTX123-456/-NTX123-456.github.io-IDAssignment2/README.md

 Outside Code/ External code used:
-For the code for svg images: https://developer.mozilla.org/en-US/docs/Web/SVG/Element/image For the code for requesting query for api: https://stackoverflow.com/questions/52137425/api-query-with-user-input`
+For the code for svg images: https://developer.mozilla.org/en-US/docs/Web/SVG/Element/image

+For the code for requesting query for api: https://stackoverflow.com/questions/52137425/api-query-with-user-input

+Websites used: